You can find out more information about finding and using eBooks from our Library's eBook page

 There is not one single place to find them!
 Below is a list of resources that I think would be most useful for you to search.
 The library has a site that includes a complete list of ebook resources offered by COD.

+EBSCO eBooks Collection spans a variety of topics.
 Most books in this collection are in PDF format.
-Many titles in the EBSCO Ebook collection can be downloaded in their entirety to your computer or mobile reading device.
+Many titles in the EBSCO eBook Collection can be downloaded in their entirety to your computer or mobile reading device.